Launching a Podcast

 Script template example including delivery notes.

-Just because you write a podcast script before your recording doesn’t mean you are bound to it.
+Just because you do all of your podcast scripting before your recording doesn’t mean you are bound to it.
 It’s quite alright to go off script during your recording if you think of something important or valuable on the spot.
 If you decide you don’t like it, you can always edit it out later.

 That said, be mindful about going off on irrelevant tangents.
-If you add a bunch of fluff content to your recording, you’re just a waste of time in front of the microphone and you’re editing software later.
+Including personal experiences is great, but if you add a bunch of fluff content to your recording, you’re just a waste of time in front of the microphone and you’re editing software later.

 Podcasting is an audio medium, which means our audience doesn’t have any visual cues.
 If you refer to something, like an image, person, or video, make sure to describe it well so your listeners can picture it in their mind.
 Your descriptions should be detailed and vibrant.